Is the Philip Morris Dividend Safe & Will It Grow?

 On the other hand, smoking is not against the law.
 So if people want to smoke, that is fine with me as long as I’m not around them when they are doing so.

-I also do not let my social convictions dictate my investing decisions.
+As a result, I won’t let my social convictions influence my investing decisions.
 In short, I’m not a socially conscious investor.

 Philip Morris Company Background

-Philip Morris Brands
+Philip Morris Operations